Information for disabled applicants

 We have some really fun socials like games and movie nights, talking about our conditions, and even sometimes some really helpful talks about university success.
 We also support each other informally, and have regular study sessions.

-LUU DSN is a space for people to connect with others who understand the difficulties faced by living life as a student with a disability or long-term/chronic mental or physical health condition, with scope for organising disability rights activism.
+LUU Disabled Student Network is a space for people to connect with others who understand the difficulties faced by living life as a student with a disability or long-term/chronic mental or physical health condition, with scope for organising disability rights activism.

 Disability Services Student Panel

-Our Student Panel is the chance for you to have your say and influence the work of Disability Services.
+Our Disability Services Student Panel is the chance for you to have your say and influence the work of Disability Services.
 The Panel accepts new students every year keen to put across new ideas about how our Service can improve.
-Visit the webpage to find out what the Panel have achieved and find out how you can get involved when you come to Leeds.
+Find out what the Panel have achieved and how you can get involved when you come to Leeds.

 Top tips for starting university as a disabled student